-  Regular COVID-19 surveillance across the Tufts community is necessary in order to identify individuals who are asymptomatic (infected but not exhibiting symptoms), so isolation and contact tracing protocols can be initiated.
+Regular COVID-19 surveillance across the Tufts community is necessary in order to identify individuals who are asymptomatic (infected but not exhibiting symptoms), so isolation can be initiated.

 Exemptions from routine surveillance testing will be determined by the dean or executive associate dean (EAD) of the relevant school in collaboration with the OVPR and university infection control health director (UICHD).